 Cancer is not a single disease, but rather a collection of diseases all characterized by the uncontrolled proliferation of cells.

-Read the BlogNearly 81,000 people in the United States were diagnosed with kidney cancer last year.
-Learn about this type of cancer, including treatment options.
+Read the ReportMore than 154,000 people in the United States were diagnosed with colorectal cancer last year.
+Read about the prevention, screening, and treatment options during Colorectal Cancer Awareness Month.

 Learn MoreWhether honoring a special person or a special day, a donation to the American Association for Cancer Research has a lasting impact.